Final laboratory test

 3. the protection in time to chemical agents;

-3. variation of the sample mass, per unit time;
+2. variation of the sample mass per unit area;

 1. the surface of the samples;